ElSnaps/ShooterGameLTS/docs/commonui.md

 # Activatable Widgets

 My first opinion of these things was "wtf is this".
 When you get your brain into "CommonUI" mode, It actually makes sense.
-Pretty much all this widget does is disappear when you activate or deactivate it, you don't have to `RemoveFromViewport()` or `RemoveFromParent()` anymore, which came with a GC cost.
+Pretty much all this widget does is show / hide when you activate or deactivate it, you don't have to `RemoveFromViewport()` or `RemoveFromParent()` anymore, which came with a GC cost.
 Instead you now just call `DeactivateWidget()` on it, and it will automatically remove itself from the screen, bringing any queued widgets forward to the front.
 As such it is important that you keep a reference to your widget if you want to reuse it.

 You can add widgets back onto to the screen with:
 ```cpp